We believe in facts from the head, and truth from the heart.

 Need is more than a footnote.
 Here are the facts.

-1 in 3 American families reports experiencing diaper need.
+1 in 3 US families reports experiencing diaper need.

 Most childcare centers, even free and subsidized facilities require parents to provide a day’s supply of disposable diapers.